Skip to content

 Terminal window

-# Webhook subscription in myrepo that fires on commits to other-repo
+# Webhook subscription in myrepo that fires on writes to other-repo

 wh sub create cross-hook \